Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Abstract

 \section{Abstract}

-Restoring nighttime images affected by multiple adverse weather conditions is a practical yet under-explored research problem, as multiple weather conditions often coexist in the real world alongside various lighting effects at night.
+Restoring nighttime images affected by multiple adverse weather conditions is a practical yet under-explored research problem, as multiple weather degradations usually coexist in the real world alongside various lighting effects at night.
 This paper first explores the challenging multi-weather nighttime image restoration task, where various types of weather degradations are intertwined with flare effects.
-To support the research, we contribute the AllWeatherNight dataset, featuring large-scale high-quality nighttime images with diverse compositional degradations, synthesized using our introduced illumination-aware degradation generation.
-Moreover, we present ClearNight, a unified nighttime image restoration framework, which effectively removes complex degradations in one go.
+To support the research, we contribute the AllWeatherNight dataset, featuring large-scale nighttime images with diverse compositional degradations.
+By employing illumination-aware degradation generation, our dataset significantly enhances the realism of synthetic degradations in nighttime scenes, providing a more reliable benchmark for model training and evaluation.
+Additionally, we propose ClearNight, a unified nighttime image restoration framework, which effectively removes complex degradations in one go.
 Specifically, ClearNight extracts Retinex-based dual priors and explicitly guides the network to focus on uneven illumination regions and intrinsic texture contents respectively, thereby enhancing restoration effectiveness in nighttime scenarios.
-In order to better represent the common and unique characters of multiple weather degradations, we introduce a weather-aware dynamic specific-commonality collaboration method, which identifies weather degradations and adaptively selects optimal candidate units associated with specific weather types.
-Our ClearNight achieves state-of-the-art performance on both synthetic and real-world images.
-Comprehensive ablation experiments validate the necessity of AllWeatherNight dataset as well as the effectiveness of ClearNight.
-Project page: \url{https://henlyta.github.io/ClearNight/mainpage.html}.
+Moreover, to more effectively model the common and unique characteristics of multiple weather degradations, ClearNight performs weather-aware dynamic specificity and commonality collaboration that adaptively allocates optimal sub-networks associated with specific weather types.
+Comprehensive experiments on both synthetic and real-world images demonstrate the necessity of the AllWeatherNight dataset and the superior performance of ClearNight.